 Spotted hyenas live in large groups, sometimes up to 90.
 Within these groups females are dominant.
 Even the lowest ranking female is dominant to the highest ranking male.
 Dominance hierarchies are passed from mothers to daughters and are maintained through co-operative alliances between individuals.

 Spotted hyenas live in a “fission-fusion” society.
 This means clan members do not remain together continuously, but instead frequently forage alone or in small groups.
-Clan members co-operate in communal defence of the territory, of food resources, and the clan den.
-All the females in a spotted hyena clan bring their cubs to one big den site, and raise their babies there until they are old enough to travel around with their mothers.
+Clan members cooperate in communal defence of the territory, of food resources, and the clan den.
+All females in a spotted hyena clan bring their cubs to one large den site, and raise their babies until they are old enough to travel with their mothers.

 Hyenas are often thought of as a scavenger; while they do scavenge they kill up to 95% of the food they eat.
 They are extremely efficient at processing food, with strong jaws able to crush most bones, and consume most of the parts of their kill.
 From eating the bones of their catch, the hyenas faeces is extremely high in calcium.
 Giraffe, among other animals, will eat hyena poo to add calcium to their diet.